drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 ### 1. Executive Summary
 The Student Health and Wellness website is an esteemed software engineering course project that Pusat Kesihatan University (PKU) proudly endorses.
 Aimed at assisting students in their university lives, this website will offer a plethora of resources and tools to assist students in taking care of their physical, mental, and emotional health.
 With a combination of longer or more complex sentences alongside concise and short ones, the website provides a way to optimally manage one's wellbeing.
 For university students, this website promises to revolutionise the way they manage their health by providing them with the ability to regulate and nourish their bodies, minds, and souls.
 However, for this Student Health and Wellness System project, it seems that this is the first implementation of this system, and it will only include student Kolej Tun Dr. Ismail (KTDI) as our sample user that is included in this system.

-This web based system aims to provide an easy-to-use experience, with the latest software engineering techniques employed to deliver an intuitive interface.
+This web-based system aims to provide an easy-to-use experience with the latest software engineering techniques employed to deliver an intuitive interface.
 Accessibility is key, and with the website being compatible across desktop computers, laptops, tablets, and smartphones, no matter the device, all students can enjoy utilising the site.
 Understanding user needs, the platform has been developed with a user-friendly design, ensuring students can quickly and easily navigate and access information.

 The Student Health and Wellness system will be packed with an array of engaging resources for students to access.
 Articles, videos, and podcasts varying in topics from nutrition to mental health will be featured and developed in collaboration with PKU, assuring the accuracy, timeliness, and appropriateness of the content.
 These resources offer university students the knowledge to maintain a healthy and wholesome lifestyle.